ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Video bitrate selection depends on many variables including the resolution (height and width), frame rate, color depth, codec, encoding parameters, scene complexity and amount of motion.
 Generally speaking, as the resolution, frame rate, color depth, scene complexity and amount of motion increase, the encoding bitrate increases.
 As newer codecs with better compression tools are used, the encoding bitrate decreases.
 Similarly, a multi-pass encoding generally produces better quality output compared to single-pass encoding at the same bitrate, or delivers the same quality at a lower bitrate.

-Here are a few common resolutions used for video content, with typical ranges of bitrae for the two most popular video codecs {{MSOD}}.
+Here are a few common resolutions used for video content, with typical ranges of bitrae for the two most popular video codecs {{Encodings}}.

 | Name | Width x Height | AVC | HEVC
 | -----+----------------+-------------------------------